Abdalla-Elzedy/Cortex-XIAM/Duo-Fail-Anomaly-Detection.md

 ## How It Works

-1. The query extracts relevant information from the Duo logs:
+1. The query parse relevant information from the Duo logs:
    - User information
    - Device and location details
    - Time information (day of week, hour, etc.)

-2. It filters for authentication failures (failed, denied, or fraud results)
+2. It filters for authentication failures (denied, or fraud results)

 3. It counts failures by user and day